sara-nl/singularity-course/README.md

 --------
 9.00 - 9.20  -  Presentation: Introduction to containers

-9.20 - 10.30   -  Hands on: Interacting with Docker containers + Singularity installation on your laptop
+9.20 - 10.00   -  Hands on: Interacting with Docker containers on your laptop

+10:00 - 10.20  -  Hands on: Singularity installation on your laptop

+10.20 - 10.30  - Break

+10.30 - 11:00  -  Demo followed by Hands on: Build singularity containers

-10.30 - 12.30  - Running Singularity containers on a Supercomputer
+11:00 - 12:30  -  Hands on: Running Singularity containers on a Supercomputer